A Mild Tchebotarev Theorem for GL$(n)$: Isomorphism over suitable solvable extensions ,

 {\bf Proposition 5.3} \, \it Let $K/k$, $\pi, \pi'$ be as in Theorem A. Then there is a finite solvable extension $L/K$ containing $E:=K(\mu_{p^2})$ such that the base changes $\pi_L$, $\pi'_L$, satisfy

 \rm

-In fact $L/K$ will be much nicer than just being solvable.
-The extension $L/E$ will turn out to be the compositum of a finite number $L^{(i)}$ of $p^r$-extensions, with each $L^{(i)}$ a nested chain of cyclic $p^2$-extensions.
+In fact the number field $L$ we construct below will be much nicer than just being solvable over $K$.
+The extension $L/E$ will turn out to be the compositum of a finite number of of $p^r$-extensions $L^{(i)}$ , with each of them a nested chain of cyclic $p^2$-extensions.
 The Galois closure of $L$ over $K(\mu_p)$ will again be a $p$-power extension, hence nilpotent.
 We will also have some freedom in the choice of the $L^{(i)}$, and their filtrations, which will become relevant in the next section when we descend to $E$.

 Put $K'=K(\mu_p)$ and $k'=k(\mu_p)$.
 Then $K'/k'$ is still a cyclic $p$-extension.
 The following Lemma is clear since $K'/K$ and $k'/k$ are of degree dividing $p-1$.